 Multiple, heavy lenses are often required to produce the perfect color images which humans need and love, as these optical devices allow each color to focus on precisely the same plane.

-Penn State have come up with a new theory that resolves this issue by using a single thin lens that contains metasurface layers and gradient index materials to direct the light in a precise way.
+Now, engineers at Penn State have come up with a new theory that resolves this issue by using a single thin lens that contains metasurface layers and gradient index materials to direct the light in a precise way.

 If we want high-performance optical systems, then we have to overcome material dispersion.
 If we don't, we get smeary colors, which significantly degrades image quality.